 My first paid photography gig was when I was 16 years old.
 I had been hired to shoot horses at an equestrian event in Reno NV.
 I had just picked up my brand new Canon AE1 on my way to the shoot.
 I still recall the chaos I brought to the road that day.
-16 yrs old, driving a Ford LTD through Washoe Valley while reading the instructions for how to use the camera.
+16 yrs old, driving a Ford LTD through Washoe Valley while reading the instructions for the camera.
 On the shoot, I kept referencing those instructions because I had never used a DSLR before.
 In the end, the shoot went well, the client was happy, and I just keep shooting.

 I got into video quite by accident.
 In my younger days I was a professional touring rock drummer.
 The band I was with had toured Europe, Russia, and the states many times over.
 In 1992 the band declared it was going to break up so we did a farewell tour of Europe.
 I decided that someday (when I had kids) I would like something to show them about my youth so I bought a video camera to make "home movies" of the final tour.
 About 1/2 way through the tour, our record label president joined us on our bus for a couple of shows.
 She asked if I would be interested in producing a documentary of our final tour.
 Next thing I knew, I had a 70 minute documentary on sale world-wide.
 After that I was contacted by several rock bands, including major label bands and was asked to produce music videos.
 It all started from there.